Uknownevildoer/My-ThinkBoard/readme.md

-# Project-PLP
+# My-ThinkBoard

-Project-PLP is a software project maintained by [Uknownevildoer](https://github.com/Uknownevildoer).
+My-ThinkBoard is a software project maintained by [Uknownevildoer](https://github.com/Uknownevildoer).
 This is a full-stack MERN (MongoDB, Express.js, React, Node.js) application developed as a capstone project for the PLP MERN Stack Development course.

 ## Table of Contents